Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 The Koloa Rum Company Tasting Room, which is right next to their store, offers daily scheduled tastings of its award-winning rum every half-hour so that you can taste history come alive with a smooth Hawaiian flavor.

 Spirits from this company are made from only one thing: Hawaii’s sugarcane.
-Distilled twice in copper pot stills for an unmatched softness on your tongue, it will make any traveler want to take home some memories we all know as “The Spirit of Aloha.”
+It’s distilled twice in copper pot stills for an unmatched softness on your tongue.
+And it’ll make any traveler want to take home some memories we all know as “The Spirit of Aloha.”

 27. Learn Samoan Fire Knife Dancing

-Samoan fire knife dancing is a centuries-old cultural tradition that entails the wielding of flaming torches and whirling with them in complex, creative movements for long periods.
+Samoan fire knife dancing is a centuries-old cultural tradition.
+It involves the wielding of flaming torches and whirling with them in complex, creative movements for long periods.

 Learn how to do Samoan fire dancing from a pro!
 Photo credit: Marcie Cheung

-You’ll also have ample opportunity during breaks between lessons to explore your newfound skills with an authentic Samoan fire blade; what better way could there be?
+You’ll also have plenty of opportunities during breaks in the lesson to explore your newfound skills with an authentic Samoan fire blade.
+You won’t get this chance again!
 Check latest rates and more information.

 Click to see our full review of this awesome Kauai experience!